Unsupervised Continual Semantic Adaptation through Neural Rendering: Experiments

 \subsection{Multi-step adaptation}

 To evaluate our method in the full scenario of continual semantic adaptation, we perform multi-step adaptation across scenes $1$-$10$, where in the $i$-th step the segmentation network $f_{\theta_{i-1}}$ gets adapted on scene $\mathcal{S}_i$, resulting in $f_{\theta_i}$, and the NeRF model $\mathcal{N}_i$ is added to the long-term memory at the end of the stage.
 For steps $i\in\{2,\dots, 10\}$, to counteract forgetting on the previous scenes we render images and \pls for each of the $\mathcal{N}_j$ models ($1\le j\le i-1$) in the long-term memory.
 In practice, we construct a memory buffer of fixed size $100$, to which at stage $i$ each of the previous models $\mathcal{N}_j$ contribute equally with images $\hat{\mathbf{I}}_\mathrm{buf}$ and \pls $\hat{\mathbf{S}}_\mathrm{buf}$ rendered from $\lfloor100/(i-1)\rfloor$ randomly chosen training views.
 Following~\cite{Frey2022CLSemanticSegmentation}, we additionally randomly select $10\%$ of the pre-training data and combine them to the data from the previous scenes, which acts as prior knowledge and prevents the model from overfitting to the new scenes and losing its generalization performance.
 This has a similar effect to the regularization scheme used by CoTTA~\cite{Wang2022CoTTA} to preserve previous knowledge, namely storing the network parameters for the initial pre-trained model and the teacher network.
 Note that both the size of our memory buffer ($\SI{14}{MB}$) and that of the replayed pre-training data ($\SI{65}{MB}$) are much smaller than the size of two sets of DeepLab weights ($2\times\SI{225}{MB}$), so our method actually requires less storage space than CoTTA~\cite{Wang2022CoTTA}.
 A detailed analysis of the memory footprint of the different approaches is presented in the Supplementary; we show in particular that since our method is agnostic to the specific NeRF implementation, with the slower but lighter implementation of \snerf~\cite{Zhi2021SemanticNeRF} the storage comparison is in our favor up to $90$ scenes.
 We deem this to be a realistic margin for real-world deployment scenarios (\eg, it is hardly the case that an agent sequentially visits more than a few scenes during the same mission).
 For the baseline of~\cite{Frey2022CLSemanticSegmentation} we use the same setup as our method, but with mapping-based \pls and ground-truth images in the memory buffer, due to its inability to generate images.
+For a fair comparison, we use \emph{training} views for replay also for our method.
+The latter, however, also allows generating data from \emph{novel} viewpoints for replay; very interestingly, we find this to yield better knowledge retention (cf. Tab.~\ref{tab:multi_step_novel_viewpoints} and for a detailed discussion Sec.~\ref{sec:appendix_replay_novel_viewpoints} of the Supplementary). \\ The multi-step adaptation results are shown in Tab.~\ref{tab:multi_step_novel_viewpoints}, where for each method the mean and standard deviation across $3$ runs are reported.
+To better show the effect of NeRF-based replay, we also run our adaptation method with only replay from the pre-training dataset, without replaying from the old NeRF models ($\mathrm{Ours\ (}\mathbf{I}_\textrm{pre}\mathrm{\ replay\ only)}$).
+Our method achieves the best average adaptation performance ($\mathrm{Adapt}$) across the new scenes in the multi-step setting, improving by $\sim\num{3}\%\ \mathrm{mIoU}$ over the pre-trained model.
+Note that this improvement is consistent with the one observed in one-step adaptation (Tab.~\ref{tab:1_step}), which validates that our method can successfully adapt across multiple scenes, without the performance dropping after a specific number of steps.
+At the same time, while NeRF-based replay of the old scenes on average does not induce a positive forward transfer in the adaptation to the new scenes ($\mathrm{Adapt}$), its usage can significantly alleviate forgetting compared to the case with no replay.
+As a result, when using NeRF-based replay, our method is able to maintain in almost all the adaptation steps the best average performance over the previous scenes ($\mathrm{Previous}$).
+Further in-detail results for each scene and after each adaptation step are reported in the Supplementary.